vijaybhaskar184/devilsworkshop.org/content/posts/2014/indian-railways-launches-official-train-enquiry-app-windows-8.md

 ---
 Center for Railway Information Services (CRIS) has launched a Windows 8 app that keeps the users posted about the Indian trains status.
 The app is available for Windows 8 desktop and Windows Phone 8.

 This National Train Enquiry System (NTES) app comes packed with many useful features that will be helpful for the Indian rail commuters.
-It helps the users the track the status of a train on motion, search for trains between stations, cancelled, diverted, rescheduled trains, arrival and departure time of trains and more.
+It helps the users the track the status of a train on motion, train schedule, search for trains between stations, cancelled, diverted, rescheduled trains, arrival and departure time of trains and more.

 [<img class="aligncenter size-full" title="NTES.png" alt="image" src="http://cdn.devilsworkshop.org/files/2014/04/wpid-ntes.png" />][1]